ajvanderhorst/PhysicsCapstoneGW/SymposiumClasses.md

 * Homework assignment: create a second draft of the poster and prepare poster presentation.

 **[Class 10](SymposiumSlides/SymposiumClass10.pptx)**
-* In-class practice poster presentations.
+* In-class practice poster presentations with instructor and peer feedback using a [rubric](Materials/SymposiumPosterRubric.docx).
 * Homework assignment: create a final draft of the poster and poster presentation.

 **[Class 11](SymposiumSlides/SymposiumClass11.pptx)**